mathyousee/power-platform-snippets/sample-code/ppcoe-capacity-extension/README.md

 - Log into the **Power Platform Admin View** app
 - Navigate to the Environments -> **Active Environments with Capacity** view
-- Export to Excel Online and set values for the Data Capacity (Target…) and Data Capacity (Actual…) fields.
-  - Note, consider using the values in the Power Platform Admin Center as a reference point.
-  - Today, this is manual, however in the future when reporting APIs are available this could be automated.
 - Save the data to CRM and wait for the import to refresh.

+## Release History

+### 2.0.0

+- Added *Log environment DB consumption* cloud Flow
+  - Daily recurring trigger
+  - Queries Power Platform Admin API, version 2020-10-01 with *Capacity* data preview
+  - Updates static value in Environment record